praesongprasit/EventSiteTest/src/talks/nztechrally2025/from-intention-to-inclusion.md

 <p>This talk challenges performative inclusion and explores how Pacific and traditional wisdoms can help us rethink leadership, systems, and culture—because when people belong, they move mountains.</p>
 "
-featuredImage:
+featuredImage: /assets/images/talks/2025/from-intention-to-inclusion.jpg
-featuredImageAlt:
+featuredImageAlt: "Sachi's picture with text: NZ Tech Rally.
+From intention to inclusion.
+A talk by Sachi Taulelei, Founder @ Humble"
-featuredImageType:
+featuredImageType: image/jpg
-featuredImageWidth:
+featuredImageWidth: 1280
-featuredImageHeight:
+featuredImageHeight: 720
 talkRecordingID:
 ---